hilgers-lab/CIAtranscriptome_assembly/README.md

 # CIAtranscriptome_assembly

 Snakefile pipeline of all the steps taken to reconstruct the CIA transcriptome assembly as in (Alfonso-Gonzalez, 2022).
 This pipeline is based on Drosophila genome.
+Input should be Drosophila based data.

 ## Requirements